 As you turn right, you will see a fence with tanks behind it and the path will continue.
 You will soon see Kanarra Creek itself and continue following it.

-3) The trail along Kanarra Creek will zigzag left to right as you continue:
+3) The trail through Kanarraville Falls will zigzag left to right as you continue:

 On some points of the hike, I was wondering if the path was going in a different direction but the basic idea is to follow the main path that parallels along the Kanarra Creek.

-4) Eventually you will come towards a canyon (one of two):
+4) Eventually you will come towards a regular canyon (one of two):

 The canyon is not a slot canyon just yet but you will continue walking upriver, following the path before you.